Angadipuram

-Angadippuram is a major suburb of Perinthalmanna town, in Malappuram District of Kerala.
+Angadippuram is a village in Perinthalmanna taluk and major suburb of Perinthalmanna town, in the Malappuram District of Kerala.
 It was the capital of the powerful medieval kingdom of Valluvanad.
-Angadippuram is also known for Angadippuram Laterite, a notified go-heritage monument.
+Angadippuram is also known for Angadippuram Laterite, a notified geo-heritage monument.
 Angadippuram is famous for its two temples, the Thirumandhamkunnu Temple and the Tali Mahadeva Temple.
-Kozhikode - Palakkad National Highway 966 passes through the town and Angadipuram Railway Station is one of the major railway station on the Nilambur - Shornur Line of Palakkad Division, Southern Railways.
-It is connected to major cities Kochi and Thiruvananthapuram through this line.
+Kozhikode - Palakkad National Highway 966 passes through the town and Angadipuram Railway Station is one of the major railway stations on the Nilambur - Shornur Line of Palakkad Division, Southern Railways.
+It is connected to the major cities Kochi and Thiruvananthapuram by this line.